 Make sure everything is lashed down safely and, if there is an outboard on the back, make sure you have tilted it up and the propeller is covered.
 Once on the road, remember that the speed limit is 60mph if you’re towing.

 You’ve managed to get your boat to the water, now you’ve got to get it in and out.

 Much like towing, it’s fair to say, that launching can also be pretty stressful if you don’t know what you’re doing.
 Many of us will have witnessed some fairly unorthodox methods - the classic being unhitching the boat from car followed by the boat rolling uncontrollably down slipway.

 This kind of thing really should be avoided at all costs so here are a few useful tips to ensure that launch and recovery are hitch free.

 Careful preparation is the key in this situation; if you’re not confident with reversing a trailer, then perhaps consider practicing in your driveway or somewhere secluded before heading to the slipway.
 Ensure your tow vehicle will cope.

-Check the local tide tables in advance to ensure you have enough water for launching and recovery, also look at the conditions on the water, will they make launching more tricky?
+Check the local tide tables in advance to ensure you have enough water for launching and recovery, also look at the conditions on the water, will they make launching more difficult?

 On arrival check out the slipway to ensure that your car will be able to handle the slope.
 Bear in mind that rear wheel drive cars can struggle on slippery ramps, while front wheel drives suffer from wheel spin if the weight of the trailer is excessive.